 The modular control room contains a separate area for battery racks and charger assemblies.
 The basic scope-of-supply includes a 24V DC battery pack with a capacity of 300 AMP hours, redundant 208VAC chargers for the unit control system, a 24V DC battery pack with a capacity of 55 AMP hours and a single 120V AC charger for the unit fire protection system.
 A separate 125V DC battery/charger assembly to power the switchgear may be provided as an option.
 The chargers will be wall-mounted near the battery room and wired to the rack-mounted batteries.

-15.8 Switchgear (Option)
+15.8 Switchgear (Optional Feature)

 The metal clad switchgear, includes a generator circuit breaker, draw out potential transformers and high-voltage current transformers for generator protective relaying.
 The switchgear may be supplied as ship-loose cubicles, for installation by others at the job site, or as part of an integrated modular control room as described in Section 15.7.